John-McPherson/Python-Essentials-Portfolio-Project/TESTING.md

 9. The validata_date function was transposing the day and the month causing correct inputs to not pass through the validation.
 This was fixed in commit [8a8eaa](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/8a8eaa8a73e061017a6cc787d975102c9d1acfcb).

 10. The select book function was not displaying the list of books to choose from.
 This was fixed in commit [560e88](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/560e88290ae7864b0d3b6b3951e2ee109384cae8).

+11. The confirm choice function was not working as intended.
+Instead of just rerunning the confirm choice function it would rerun the whole function that called it.
+That was fixed in commit [c0fa215](https://github.com/John-McPherson/Python-Essentials-Portfolio-Project/commit/c0fa215326292c33258c38d1db739cb7fb5240a3).